The London Postal Museum a fascinating history

 The carriages are small and can be a squeeze but since the tunnels were never designed for humans it has to be a bit tight.
 The lids are clamped shut and off you go.

 There is narration throughout the ride that provides a brilliant backdrop to the stories unfolding in those dark tunnels.
-Videos are played against the grubby tunnel walls giving you a look back into the past of the Royal Mail and its worker.
+Videos are played against the grubby tunnel walls giving you a look back into the past of the Royal Mail and its workers.

 You can see where the postal office staff would have unloaded the mail and carted the sacks of the post to the railway for delivery.